 - Somewhat noisy with the inbuilt fans.

-Joovv is the leader in consumer Red Light Therapy devices.
+Joovv is a popular brand in the Red Light Therapy industry.
 They have been selling full body panels for a few years now, recently launching their new FDA approved modular designs late in 2018.

 In 2019 Joovv launched the revolutionary Joovv Go.
 Which I have now been using daily for a few months.